OPINION - What does the Green Padlock Really Mean?

 So any thing we can do to give confidence to users that they are on a "real" website?

 Extended Validation (EV) Certificates were proposed as a solution to this issue.
-The idea here is that you give an extra special cert to those sites willing to pay extra for it, and the cert provider (Certificate Authority or CA) do some extra checks to validate the authenticity of the website.
+The idea here is that you give an extra special cert to those sites willing to pay extra for it, and the cert provider (CA) do some extra checks to validate the authenticity of the website.
 Those checks take time and effort and hence why EV certs are more expensive.
 In return the browser gives a bigger, greener notification that this is a special cert and also usually shows the actual legal company name the site belongs to:

 There is also an in-between Organisation Validaion (OV) certificate, which does some of those checks and so is a little harder and more expensive to purchase, but gives no obvious indication to the user that differentiates it from a standard Domain Validation (DV) certificate.
 OV certificates are a halfway point that are almost completely pointless to be honest.
 They demand some of the validation of EV certs but give no real noticeable UI benefit to let the visitor know the website owner has been through this hassle.